 Run social media marketing campaigns on the regular: weekly, monthly, or at your own interval.
 Today’s consumers are buying jewelry year-round, not just at traditional gift-giving times.
 As a result, it’s important to keep engagement up throughout the year.
-The most effective way to do this is to run contests and campaigns on social media.
+The most effective way to do this is to run social media contests on social media.
 Create or find your brand hashtag and encourage customers to start posting.
 As customers begin to post photos with your hashtag, pay close attention and make an effort to “like” and “comment” on all submissions.
 When customers see your brand engaging with real people, it helps to validate your social presence and humanize your brand.

 Implementing these digital jewelry marketing tips will give your business’ marketing strategy the jump-start it needs.
 By remaining active on social media and celebrating your customers, even small retailers can compete against the bigger online players.
 Sure, it takes time and effort to develop a social following and to maintain different channels, but consider the returns: Your jewelry business will be much more competitive in today’s retail landscape and your brand’s larger social presence will ultimately drive more sales.